School Programs FAQs

 Sack lunches can be stored near the main entrance, Visitor Services can direct you to the designated area (lunches should be consolidated into boxes or other storage containers).
 Consumption of food and drink in the museum is prohibited.
 Groups can eat lunch at the Kansas Memorial Union, next to the museum; to reserve space contact 785.864.4651 or firstname.lastname@example.org.
 To arrange a picnic space in a Lawrence city park call 785.832.7923.

-Here is a list of frequently requested contact numbers:
+List of frequently requested contact numbers:

 Visitor Services/Gift Shop — 785.864.4450